carpentries-incubator/high-dimensional-stats-r/_episodes/04-regression-feature-selection.md

-# Introduction

-In the previous lesson, we covered a method of feature selection using...

 # Best subset selection

+In the previous lesson, we covered a method of feature selection using regularisation.
+Here, we'll explore some alternative ways of selecting features for a regression model, instead using iterative changes to our model.

 Best subset selection is one way of finding a subset of features that can predict an outcome.
 This works by trying every possible subset